whoami-shubham/Summer_of_Code/Mentor.md

 # Mentor Guide

 ### Eligibility
- - You must have one or more projects on GitHub with merge access.
+ - You must have one or more projects on GitHub .
  - Your project should be documented so that others can understand your code .
  - Your projects should have more than five easy-to-fix and at least one moderate level issues